More about: 10 Things to Do in Belem in Lisbon

 7. Stop off at Casa Pastéis de Belém

-In Lisbon, pastéis de Belém are an institution, and the pastry shop that uses the original 19th-century recipe is located in this part of town.
-Naturally, we're talking about Casa Pastéis de Belém, located at Rua de Belém 84.
-You'll recognize it by the tiles on its façade and the line that often forms at the entrance.
-The pancakes that come out of this place every day are a delight for the palate and worth the wait.
-In addition to pastéis, you can also buy Bolo Inglês, assorted sweet and savory pastries, and jam.
+In Lisbon, pastéis de Belém are an institution, and the pastry shop that uses the original 19th-century recipe is located in this area of the city.
+Naturally, we are talking about Casa Pastéis de Belém, the establishment at Rua de Belém 84.
+You will recognize it by the tiles on its façade and by the queue that often forms at the entrance.
+The pancakes that come out of this place every day are a treat for the palate and worth the wait.
+In addition to pastéis, you can also buy Bolo Inglês, assorted sweet and savory treats, and jam.

-During the Christmas season, the selection is complemented by bolo-rei and bolo-rainha, two Portuguese versions of the traditional Christmas cake.
-If you're traveling during this time of year, I recommend reading the post 10 things to see and do in Lisbon in December.
+During the Christmas season, the selection is complemented by bolo-rey and bolo-rainha, two Portuguese versions of the roscón de reyes.
+If you are traveling during this time of year, I recommend reading the post 10 things to see and do in Lisbon in December.

 8. Immerse yourself in modern and contemporary art